-Approximately 22% and 34% of our sales in the year ended December 31, 2021 and 2020, respectively, were made to CleanSpark Inc. The majority of our sales to CleanSpark Inc. were made pursuant to the Contract Manufacturing Agreement that was made in January 2019.
-As previously reported, on January 22, 2019, we entered into a Contract Manufacturing Agreement, dated as of January 22, 2019 (the "Contract Manufacturing Agreement"), by and among us and CleanSpark.
-Pursuant to the terms of the Contract Manufacturing Agreement, the Company manufactured parallel switchgears, automatic transfer switches and related products (collectively, "Products") exclusively for purchase by CleanSpark.
+Approximately 22% of our sales during the year ended December 31, 2021 were made to CleanSpark Inc ("CleanSpark").
+The majority of our sales to CleanSpark were made pursuant to the Contract Manufacturing Agreement we entered into with CleanSpark in January 2019 (the "Contract Manufacturing Agreement").
+Pursuant to the terms of the Contract Manufacturing Agreement, the Company manufactured parallel switchgear, automatic transfer switches and related products (collectively, "Products") exclusively for purchase by CleanSpark.
 The Contract Manufacturing Agreement had a term of 18 months and expired on the 18-month anniversary of the execution of the Contract Manufacturing Agreement.
-Additionally, approximately 19% of our sales in the year ended December 31, 2021 were made to a large international container shipping company in Hawaii.